-- Palm Beach (Sydney): At the end of a string of beaches stretching north from Sydney, Palm Beach is long and white, with good surfing and a golf course.
-See chapter 4, "Sydney." - Hyams Beach (Jervis Bay, NSW): This beach in off-the-beaten-path Jervis Bay is said to be the whitest in the world.
-You need to wear sunblock if you decide to stroll along it, because the reflection from the sun, even on a cloudy day, can give you a nasty sunburn.
+- Palm Beach (NSW): At the end of a string of beaches stretching north from Sydney, Palm Beach is long and white, with good surfing and a golf course.
+See chapter 5, "Sydney." - Hyams Beach (NSW): This beach in off-the-beaten-path Jervis Bay is said to be the whitest in the world.
+You need to wear sun block if you decide to stroll along it, because the reflection from the sun, even on a cloudy day, can give you a nasty sunburn.
 The beach squeaks as you walk.
-See "South of Sydney along the Princes Highway" in chapter 5. - Four Mile Beach (Port Douglas, QLD): The sea is turquoise, the sun is warm, the palms sway, and the lowrise hotels starting to line this country beach can't spoil the feeling that it is a million miles from anywhere.
+See "South of Sydney along the Princes Highway," in chapter 5. - Four Mile Beach (QLD): The sea is turquoise, the sun is warm, the palms sway, and the low-rise hotels starting to line this country beach in Port Douglas can't spoil the feeling that it is a million miles from anywhere.
 But isn't there always a serpent in paradise?
-In this case the "serpents" are north Queensland's seasonal, potentially deadly marine stingers.
+In this case, the "serpents" are north Queensland's seasonal potentially deadly marine stingers.
 Come from June through September to avoid them, or confine your swimming to the stinger net the rest of the year.
-See "Port Douglas, Daintree & the Cape Tribulation Area" in chapter 7. - Mission Beach (QLD): Azure water, islands dotting the horizon, and white sand edged by vine forests make this beach a real winner.
+See "Port Douglas, Daintree & the Cape Tribulation Area," in chapter 8. - Mission Beach (QLD): Azure water, islands dotting the horizon, and white sand edged by vine forests make this beach a real winner.
 The bonus is that hardly anyone comes here.
-Cassowaries (giant emulike birds) hide in the rainforest, and the tiny town of Mission Beach makes itself invisible behind the leaves.
-Visit from June stations (ranches).
-It's a 12-hour, 600km (372-mile) journey along sun-baked dirt roads.
-See "Outback South Australia" in chapter 11.
+Cassowaries (giant emulike birds) hide in the rainforest, and the tiny town of Mission Beach makes itself invisible

-through September to avoid marine stingers.
-See "The North Coast: Mission Beach, Townsville & the Islands" in chapter 7.

-- Whitehaven Beach (Whitsunday Island, QLD): It's not a surf beach, but this 6km (33/4-mile) stretch of white silica sand on uninhabited Whitsunday Island is pristine and peaceful.
+- behind the leaves.
+Visit from June through September to avoid marine stingers.
+See "The North Coast: Mission Beach, Townsville & the Islands," in chapter 8. - Whitehaven Beach (QLD): It's not a surf beach, but this 6km (33⁄4-mile) stretch of white silica sand on uninhabited Whitsunday Island is pristine and peaceful.
 Bring a book, curl up under the rainforest lining its edge, and fantasize that the cruise boat is going to leave without you.
-See "The Whitsunday Coast & Islands" in chapter 7. - Surfers Paradise Beach (Gold Coast, QLD): Actually, all 35 of the beaches on the 30km (19-mile) Gold Coast strip in south Queensland are worthy of inclusion here.
-Every one has sand so clean it squeaks, great surf, and fresh breezes-ignore the tacky highrises.
+See "The Whitsunday Coast & Islands" in chapter 8. - Surfers Paradise Beach (QLD): Actually, all 35 of the beaches on the 30km (19-mile) Gold Coast strip in south Queensland are worthy of inclusion here.
+Every one has sand so clean that it squeaks, great surf, and fresh breezes-turn your back on the tacky high-rises.
 Surfers will like Burleigh Heads.
-See "The Gold Coast" in chapter 7. - Cable Beach (Broome, WA): Is it the South Sea pearls pulled out of the Indian Ocean, the camels loping along the sand, the sunsets, the surf, or the red earth meeting the green sea that gives this beach its exotic appeal?
+See "The Gold Coast," in chapter 8. - Cable Beach (WA): Is it the South Sea pearls pulled out of the Indian Ocean, the camels loping along the sand, the sunsets, the surf, or the red earth meeting the green sea that gives this Broome beach its exotic appeal?
 Maybe it's the 26km (16 miles) of white sand.
-The only time to swim here is June through September, when deadly marine stingers aren't around.
-See "The Kimberley: A Far-Flung Wilderness" in chapter 10. - Cottesloe Beach (Perth, WA): Perth has 19 great beaches, but this petite crescent is the prettiest.
+The only recommended time to swim here is June through September, when deadly marine stingers are largely absent.
+See "The Kimberley: A Far-Flung Wilderness," in chapter 11.

+- Cottesloe Beach (WA): Perth has 19 great beaches, but this petite crescent is the prettiest.
 After you've checked out the scene, join the fashionable set for brunch in the Indiana Tea House, a mock-Edwardian bathhouse fronting the sea.
-Surfers head to Scarborough and Trigg.
-See chapter 10, "Perth & Western Australia."
+Surfers head to Scarborough - and Trigg.
+See chapter 10, "Perth & Western Australia." - Wineglass Bay (TAS): This spectacular crescent of pristine beach in Freycinet National Park regularly makes lists of the world's top beaches.
+Find out why.
+See chapter 15, "Tasmania."